Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Results

 To correct this ambiguity, one has to define the cation-anion pairing in some physically motivated way, that makes the choice unique and close to the intuitive idea of the fluid made of nearly equivalent neutral ion pairs of relatively short separation, which are easily located in space.

-The approach that is proposed and tested here is to define such a unique partition of the ion population into dipoles by requesting that their total self-energy is a minimum among all possible subdivision of all cations and anions into neutral pairs.
+The approach that is proposed and tested here is to define such a unique partition of the ion population into dipoles by requesting that the total self-energy of all dipoles is a minimum among all possible subdivision of all cations and anions into neutral pairs.

 Let us first consider the case of neutral graphite surfaces.
 The case of charged interfaces will require some slight modifications.
-The self energy of a dipole made of charges $(q,-q)$ separated by a distance $s$ usually is given as $u_{s}=-q^2/s$.
-In the present case, in which cations and anions consists of several atoms joined into a complex ion, the self energy of the dipole made of cation $\alpha$ and anion $\beta$ is defined as:
+The self-energy of a dipole made of charges $(q,-q)$ separated by a distance $s$ usually is given as $u_{s}=-q^2/s$.
+In the present case, in which cations and anions consists of several atoms joined into a complex ion, the self-energy of the dipole made of cation $\alpha$ and anion $\beta$ is defined as:

 where $i$ and $j$ label atoms (of charges $q_i$ and $q_j$, respectively) belonging to cation $\alpha$ and anion $\beta$, respectively.
+A very similar (although not identical) value of the self-energy is obtained by approximating $u_s(\alpha, \beta)$ with:

+where ${\bf R^{(Q)}}_{\alpha}$, ${\bf R^{(Q)}}_{\beta}$ are defined in Eq.~\ref{cg}.
+The good correspondence between $u_s(\alpha, \beta)$ and $\tilde{u}_s(\alpha, \beta)$ confirms the ability of Eq.~\ref{cg} to provide a meaningful coarse grained description of the charge distribution in the [bmim][NTf$_2$] slab, and could ease the analysis of configurations selected from the simulation of large capacitor.

-To carry out the unbiased subdivision of any given configuration of ions into a configuration of dipoles, a procedure has been devised which: \begin{itemize} \item starts from the pairing of each cation with its nearest anion which is not already engaged in another pair; \item minimize the total self-energy of the assembly of dipoles by a Monte Carlo procedures, in which neighbouring pairs of neutral ion pairs (i.e., two cations and two anions) interchange their bonding.
+On the basis of these considerations and observations, a procedure has been devised to carry out the unbiased subdivision of any given configuration of ions into a configuration of dipoles, consisting of: \begin{itemize} \item start from the pairing of each cation with its nearest anion which is not already engaged in another pair; \item minimize the total self-energy of the assembly of dipoles by a Monte Carlo procedures, in which neighbouring pairs of neutral ion pairs (i.e., two cations and two anions) interchange their bonding.
 In other terms, given the two pairs $(i_1, j_1)$ and $(i_2, j_2)$, (fictitious) dipole bonds are swapped into $(i_1, j_2)$ and $(i_1, j_2)$ according to the energy variation: